mohamedshahilshajahan/Calculator/README.md

 5. **Various Minor Bug Fixes:**
    Numerous minor issues have been identified and fixed in this release to enhance the overall performance and usability of the calculator.

+## To run this program, follow these steps:

+1. Open your command prompt on your PC.
+2. Copy the project file location.
+3. Type `cd that-copied-location` in the command prompt and press Enter.
+4. Execute the command `java -jar Calculator_2.java` to successfully launch the project.

 ## Known Issue (To be Fixed in Next Update):

 - **Square Operation Issue:**